Who is Dalton Gomez? All about the real estate broker who Ariana Grande married

 Pop superstar Ariana Grande and her husband of two years Dalton Gomez are ending their marriage.
-The news has come as a surprise to many, especially since hardly anyone knows who Gomez is aside from his famous relationship.
+The news has come as a surprise to many, especially since hardly anyone knows who Gomez is, aside from his famous relationship.
+Here is what to know about the guy who Ariana Grande shared her memorable two years with.

 The confirmation of the separation comes just a day after Grande was seen watching the Wimbledon men’s singles final match between Novak Djokovic and Carlos Alcaraz in London without her wedding band.